ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

         if (node == head) {
             head = head.next;
         } else {
-            // it is impossible to delete this item from the list: DO Nothing
+            // technically we are not going backwards and we are eventually going to delete the node at the given
-            // CCONDITION: node sent in to be deleted from external function call is in the middle of the list
+            // index, we just are going to have to find the pred of the node in the middle of the list delete(el, head)
-            // and equal to the item we wish to delete }
+        }

         return; // no need to make a recursive function